-The behaviour is shown in figure~\ref{fig:C6_turn_on_effect}, where leakage current and occupancy are shown for the v/N side of L5.3.1 sensor: right after the high voltage is turned ON, leakage current and occupancy start changing until, after some hours, the sensors settle to a condition where leakage current and occupancy have constant values on average if compared to other sensors.
-There is no specific cure for the observed issue, but it is important to avoid taking local runs right after turning ON HV, especially if HV was OFF for a long time, because in this way the noise would be underestimated, with the consequence of a high occupancy observed once these sensors reach the operation condition.
+The behaviour is shown in figure~\ref{fig:C6_turn_on_effect}, where leakage current and occupancy are shown for the v/N side of L5.3.1 sensor: right after the high voltage is turned ON, the leakage current and occupancy start changing until, after some hours, the sensors settle to a condition where leakage current and occupancy have stable values similar to other sensors.
+There is no specific cure for the observed issue, but it is important to avoid taking local runs right after turning ON HV, especially if HV was OFF for a long time, because in this way the noise would be underestimated, with the consequence of a high occupancy observed once these sensors reach the operating condition.

 \lvlthreesection{Power supply related issues} Two issues regarding power supplies arose in 2019.
-The first issue was observed during the 2019a and 2019b runs, a few channels of some \acrfull{LVPS} boards had a failure of a \acrshort{MOSFET}, and needed to be temporarily uninstalled from the experiment to replace the defective transistor.
-The availability of spare boards (25\% of the installed ones) allowed the experiment to keep running during the repair of problematic channels, reducing the unavailability of the SVD just to the time needed to diagnose the issue and replace the board, around two to three hours.
-As a precaution, at the end of the 2019c run, in all LV boards a systematic replacement of the problematic transistors with ones that have a higher maximum rating has been done; this will avoid a similar failure in the future.
+The first issue was observed during the 2019a and 2019b runs, when a few channels of some \acrfull{LVPS} boards had a failure of a \acrshort{MOSFET}, and were temporarily removed from the experiment to replace the defective transistor.
+The availability of spare boards (25\% of those installed) allowed the experiment to keep running during the repair of problematic channels, reducing the unavailability of the SVD just to the time needed to diagnose the issue and replace the board, around two to three hours.
+As a precaution, at the end of the 2019c run, in all LV boards a systematic replacement of the problematic transistors with ones that have a higher maximum rating was made to avoid similar failures in the future.